MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 If you've assigned a role to a Power BI report, and didn't specify the **roles** parameter in the Liquid tag or didn't specify a role in the parameter, an error is displayed.

 > [!TIP]
-> If you want to use the web roles defined in your portal as the Power BI roles, you can define a variable and assign web roles to it.
+> If you want to use the web roles defined in your site as the Power BI roles, you can define a variable and assign web roles to it.
 You can then use the defined variable in the Liquid tag.
 >
-> Let's say you have defined two web roles as Region_East and Region_West in your portal.
+> Let's say you have defined two web roles as Region_East and Region_West in your site.
 You can join them by using the code: `{% assign webroles = user.roles | join: ", " %}`
 >
 > In the above code snippet, `webroles` is a variable and the Region_East and Region_West web roles will be stored in it.
 >